© Unofficial Royalty 2024

 October 11, 1916 – Death of King Otto I of Bavaria at Schloss Fürstenried in Munich, Kingdom of Bavaria, now in Bavaria, Germany; buried at St. Michael’s Church in Munich

 Like his brother King Ludwig II of Bavaria, Otto was also mentally ill.
 After Ludwig and his doctor were found dead in a lake, Otto became King of Bavaria.
 However, because of his incapacity, Otto probably never understood that he had become king.
 His uncle Prince Luitpold who had been Regent of Bavaria during Ludwig II’s reign remained Regent during Otto’s reign.
 Otto remained in isolation at Fürstenried Palace for the rest of his life.
-When Prince Luitpold died in 1912, he was succeeded by his own son Ludwig as Regent.
-The following year, Ludwig had the Bavarian constitution amended to allow for King Otto to be formally deposed.
+When Prince Luitpold died in 1912, he was succeeded by his son Ludwig as Regent.
+The following year, Ludwig had the Bavarian constitution amended to allow King Otto to be formally deposed.
 In 1913, Otto was formally deposed and replaced by his cousin who took the throne as King Ludwig III.
 Otto died three years later, aged 68, as the result of a bowel obstruction.

 Unofficial Royalty: King Otto I of Bavaria